Universalism: History

 Universalist writers such as George T. Knight have claimed that Universalism was a widely held view among theologians in Early Christianity.
 These included such important figures such as Alexandrian scholar Origen as well as Clement of Alexandria, a Christian theologian.
 Origen and Clement both included the existence of a non-eternal Hell in their teachings.
 Hell was remedial, in that it was a place one went to purge one's sins before entering into Heaven.

-The first undisputed documentations of Christian universalist ideas occurred in 17th-century England and 18th-century Europe as well as in colonial America.
 Between 1648-1697 English activist Gerrard Winstanley, writer Richard Coppin, and dissenter Jane Leade, each taught that God would grant all human beings salvation.
 The same teachings were later spread throughout 18th-century France and America by George de Benneville.
 People who taught this doctrine in America would later become known as the Universalist Church of America.
 The first Universalist Church in America was founded by John Murray (minister).

 The Greek term apocatastasis came to be related by some to the beliefs of Christian universalism, but central to the doctrine was the restitution, or restoration of all sinful beings to God, and to His state of blessedness.
 In early Patristics, usage of the term is distinct.